Jerry Cornelison

-Jerry Gale Cornelison (born September 13, 1936) is an American former professional football offensive tackle who played in the Canadian Football League (CFL) and American Football League (AFL).
+Jerry Gale Cornelison (born September 13, 1936) is an American former professional football player whop was an offensive tackle in the Canadian Football League (CFL) and American Football League (AFL).
+He played college football for the SMU Mustangs.

-Although he was selected by the Cleveland Browns of the National Football League (NFL) in the 1958 NFL draft, Cornelison began his professional career with the Saskatchewan Roughriders of the CFL.
+Although he was selected in the 16th round by the Cleveland Browns of the National Football League (NFL) in the 1958 NFL draft, Cornelison began his professional career with the Saskatchewan Roughriders of the CFL.
 He then played five seasons in the AFL, from 1960 to 1965, for the Dallas Texans / Kansas City Chiefs.
 In 1962, he was an AFL All-Star at offensive guard.